-CREATE OPEN Skills is the opportunity for a team to take the field alone and to score as many points as possible in 60 seconds.
-Skills test a team's robot and driving ability in a lone challenge.
+CREATE Open Skills is the opportunity for a team to take the field alone and to score as many points as possible in 80 seconds.
+Skills is a challenge that tests a single team's programming and driving ability.

-5.2 - Rules
+5.2 - Layout